hammadch1/PowerBI_DataAnalysis_Credit-Card-Defaults/README.md

 1. Load the data in POWER PI Desktop app
 2. Transformation of Data:
     2.1.
 Corrected the column names by transforming data feature so that they would be descriptive 2.2.
-Replaced the values of columns with more meaningful data for the dashboard
+Replaced the IDs of columns such as Sex, Education, Marriage with meaningful data for the dashboard
 3. Start with the Report